qgallouedec/panda-gym/docs/custom/custom_robot.rst

 Joint indices
 ~~~~~~~~~~~~~

 The first step is to identify the joints you want to be able to control with the agent.
 These joints will be identified by their index in the URDF file.
-Here, it is the index 0 joint that we want to control (it is also the only one in the URDF file).
-For the following, we will use ``joint_indices=np.array([0])``.
+Here, it is the index 0 joint that you want to control (it is also the only one in the URDF file).
+For the following, you will use ``joint_indices=np.array([0])``.

 Joint forces
 ~~~~~~~~~~~~~

-Then, for each joint, we must define a maximum force.
+For each joint, you must define a maximum force.
 This data is usually found in the technical specifications of the robot, and sometimes in the URDF file (``<limit effort="1.0"/>`` for a maximum effort of 1.0 Nm).
-Here, let's consider that our maximum effort is 1.0 Nm.
+Here, let's consider that the maximum effort is 1.0 Nm.
-For the following, we will use ``joint_forces=np.array([1.0])``.
+For the following, you will use ``joint_forces=np.array([1.0])``.

 ``set_action`` method
 ~~~~~~~~~~~~~~~~~~~~~

 The ``set_action`` method specify what the robot must do with the action.
-In our example, the robot only uses the action as a target angle for its single joint.
+In the example, the robot only uses the action as a target angle for its single joint.
 Thus:

 .. code-block:: python